marberi/100days/README.md

 The first one was particulary nice.
 It included a discussion on the number of training samples compared to the number of parameters.
 Also it mentioned how a neural network can give better predictions than its labels.

+# Day 55 [2019-03-14]
+Resumed working on the Bayesian prediction, trying to use Pyro instead of Gpytorch.
+The first step is looking at some of the examples, since I did not use this package before.